JefGreen/grower123/README.md

 # grower123
-Is an embeded project written in Rust for a raspberry pi 4 model B
+Is an embeded project written in Rust for a raspberry pi 4 model B.

 # Get started using
 <!-- TODO: update read me file -->